Call for Papers

 - Joint Session APA/GT: Aerodynamic Testing: Ground, Wind-Tunnel, and Flight Testing

-- Use of Additive Manufacturing Techniques in Ground Test Facilities and Models
+- Use of Additive Manufacturing Techniques in Models & Ground Test Facilities

 Please direct questions to:

 Technical papers are sought for fundamental research and applied development efforts that advance the state of the art in high-speed, air-breathing propulsion.
-Topics in numerical analysis, theoretical development, ground test, and flight test are desired.
+Topics in numerical analysis, theoretical development including model-based system engineering, ground test, flight test, and uncertainty quantification are desired.
 Papers should be relevant to the development, analysis, optimization, or integration of scramjets, ramjets, pressure-gain combustors for high-speed applications, and their components (e.g. inlets, isolators, combustors, injectors, and nozzles).

 - Additive Manufacturing Techniques, Including Thermal-Mechanical Material Characterization